rust-lang/edition-guide/src/2018/transitioning/raw-identifiers.md

 [RFC 2388]: https://github.com/rust-lang/rfcs/pull/2388

 The `do catch { .. }` blocks have been renamed to `try { .. }` and to support
-that, the keyword `try` will is reserved in edition 2018.
+that, the keyword `try` is reserved in edition 2018.
 See [RFC 2388] for more details.